LeoGanz/OMM-Memegenerator/server/README.md

 ### Statistics-single

-Under the route GET http://localhost:3000/single?token=THE-TOKEN a client gets a class back with `.pictures` as an array of metadata for pictures, `.up` as an array of numbers of up voters and `.down` as an array of down voters.
+Under the route GET http://localhost:3000/single?token=THE-TOKEN a client gets a class back with `.pictures` as an array of metadata for memes, `.up` as an array of numbers of up voters and `.down` as an array of down voters.
 The data is mapped index-wise, so the image at position one in the pictures has up the up voters of position one from up and down voters from position one of down.